 Customs Regulations (Vietnam)

-On arrival in Vietnam, all visitors must fill in a Declaration Form.
 If arriving at an international airport, all luggage is x-rayed and Customs officials may check luggage on request.
 There is no limit to the amount of foreign currency, objects made of gold, silver, precious metals, gemstones, or plated pieces with silver or gold, however visitors must declare these in detail on the customs forms.

 Entry: Tourists are allowed to bring in the following items duty-free: